 Join USAC, the FCC, and other partner organizations for various training and awareness events throughout the year, including:

-Households that participate in certain federal assistance programs or earn below 135% of the federal poverty level are eligible for a Lifeline benefit.
-Visit the Am I Eligible for Lifeline? page to learn more.
+Households that participate in certain federal assistance programs or earn 135% or less than the federal poverty guidelines are eligible for a Lifeline benefit.
+Visit the Do I Qualify? page to learn more.

 Customers should ask their current phone/internet company if they offer Lifeline, or find a company that does.
 The company will provide an application and ask for proof of eligibility (such as a SNAP card).

 If the application is approved, in most cases the benefit will begin right away.
-Visit the Apply for Lifeline page to learn more.
+Visit the How to Get Lifeline page to learn more.

 The federal Lifeline benefit is $9.25 per month, but some states offer additional support amounts (for example, Texas Lifeline offers up to $12.75 per month and Pennsylvania Lifeline offers up to $11.75 per month).
 Participating phone/internet companies can help you determine the amount available in your state.